vtex-apps/store-header/docs/README.md

   },
 ```

 >ℹ️ The Header is a default store interface element defined in the `interfaces.json` file, so you don't need to declare it in every template.
-Store Framework automatically applies your configurations across all store pages.
-If you need to customize the header for specific pages, refer to the [Advanced Configuration](#advanced-configuration) section.
+Store Framework automatically applies your configuration across all store pages.
+To customize the header for specific pages, see the [Advanced configuration](#advanced-configuration) section.

-2. In your `header.jsonc` file, define the `header-row` blocks inside the `header-layout.desktop` and `header-layout.mobile`.
-The number of rows depends on your store's design needs.
+2. In your `header.jsonc` file, define `header-row` blocks inside `header-layout.desktop` and `header-layout.mobile`.
+The number of rows depends on your store design.

 ```json
 {